msh-shiplu/comp-7012-spring-demo0129/README.md

   - Status: Not started
   - Author: Liangqun

-- US Client’s List of Open Projects
+- US Client's List of Open Projects
   - Description: A list of all open projects of a client for which a developer is required (can filter the search).
   - Dependencies: Developer’s login.
   - Estimate: 2
   - Priority: 8
   - Status: Not Started
   - Author: Ashok

 - US Client's Search for Developers
   - Description: A list of all available developers (can filter the search).